-8:00 a.m. – 2:30 p.m.
+8:00 a.m. – 12:30 p.m.

-Middlesex Community College, Chapman Hall second floor
+Middlesex Community College, Chapman Hall (second floor)

 100 Training Hill Road, Middletown, CT 06457

-Join us for a half day of presentations and demonstrations by CT faculty and staff, with the purpose of sharing ideas and tools with peers while learning something new.
-Questions may be directed to Sandra Couture (email@example.com, 860-343-5822), Wei Cen (firstname.lastname@example.org, 860-343-5822) or Terry McNulty (email@example.com, 860-343-5889).
+Join us for a half-day of presentations and demonstrations by fellow faculty and staff, with the purpose of sharing ideas and tools with peers while learning something new.
+Questions may be directed to Sandra Couture (email@example.com, 860-343-5822), Wei Cen (firstname.lastname@example.org, 860-343-5834), or Rich Lenoce (email@example.com, 860-343-5796).
 We are looking forward to a fun and informative conference!

-Join Technology Showcase LinkedIn Group (http://linkd.in/1hmaxxY)
+Join Technology Showcase LinkedIn Group ( https://www.linkedin.com/groups/7466771/ )

 to connect with presenters and fellow attendees.